 Another popular option is CoWorking Bansko, who originally created NomadFest.
 They have a few options all over town, (currently four locations meaning where ever you stay, you won’t be far from them!) and also offer social events including a weekly BBQ and games nights.

-Nestwork is a coworking space located in the same building as the gym and is much smaller than the other two options and has a more corporate feel but does have a more flexible pricing schedule
+Nestwork is a coworking space located in the same building as the gym.
+They also have a second larger location on the same street.
+Nestwork has a more corporate feel and a more mature demographic where working is the main priority but does have a more flexible pricing schedule.
+There is also a social group and weekly social events.

 Alternatively, there are plenty of cafes that provide wifi where you can work for short periods of time if they aren’t busy.